dpploy/cortix/README.md

 <h2>Usage</h2>

-Cortix is a library and it is best used when copied to its own directory, say
+Cortix is a library and it is best used when copied to its own directory, say inside a project directory of your choice, e.g.

-  /somepath/cortix/
+  /somepath/myproject/cortix/

+or anywhere else in your system, e.g.

+  /somepath/cortix

-Then add /somepath to $PYTHONPATH
+Then add either /somepath/myproject to $PYTHONPATH or /somepath to $PYTHONPATH .

+Cortix has an examples directory (examples/) which contains examples for input files and a driver file.
+At the moment these input files are past files used in the development of Cortix.

-A driver is needed to run Cortix.
+A driver file is needed to run Cortix.
-There is an example in the repository (driver-test-1.py).
+There is an example in the repository examples directory (driver-cortix.py).
 This driver can be copied to say:

-   /somesimulationpath/driver-test.py
+   /somepath/driver-test.py

+or

+   /somepath/myproject/driver-test.py

 An input configuration (xml) file is also needed.
-An example is provided in the repository (cortix-config.xml).
+An example is provided in the repository examples/input directory (cortix-config.xml).

 Then to run Cortix, enter the directory of the driver and run the driver.